Meet the crew

 |

-Sadie is being trained by Sparky in security protocols, how to dig holes, and food inspection.
+Sadie has been trained by Sparky in security protocols, how to dig holes, and food inspection.
 Sadie's biggest priority is protecting her mama (Lori).
 She also enjoys playing with Sparky and Lori.
 Sadie is not afraid to use her height to steal from the food prep stations, but prefers to eat whatever Lori is eating.
 Sadie claims the roosters are up to no good and makes it a priority to keep them in check.

 |